Luxembourg Logo

 GP General Patton

-In 2024, it was Paul Fietzke who claimed the victory, showcasing his talent and potential.
+In 2025, it was Noah ANDERSEN who claimed the victory, showcasing his talent and potential.
 As we look ahead to 2025, the spotlight is on who will follow in his footsteps and use this opportunity to make their name in the cycling world.

 For the junior riders, the traditional GP Général Patton represents more than just a race—it could be a pivotal moment that sets the course for their professional careers.